Try @eslint-react/kit@beta

 Examples

-// ❌ Try/catch won't catch render errors from child components
+// Problem: try/catch cannot catch rendering errors in child components

 function Parent() {